isomerpages/moh-vaccinegov/pages/faq.md

     				<input id="question-1-10" type="checkbox">
     				<label for="question-1-10" class="tab-label">How will I know that the SMS is authentic and not a scam? </label>
     				<div class="tab-content">
-    					<p>The Covid-19 vaccination is free for all Singaporeans and long-term residents in Singapore and no one should ask you for a payment to register for appointments.
+    					<p>The COVID-19 vaccination is free for all Singaporeans and long-term residents in Singapore and no one should ask you for a payment.
 The link that is provided in the SMS should go to <strong>"vaccine.gov.sg"</strong>.
 Only government officials can register for a <strong>gov.sg</strong> domain.
 Do not trust any other URLs that are not from a <strong>.gov.sg</strong> domain. </p><p>When in doubt, you should check with the agency who sent you the message to confirm the authenticity before responding to the message.</p>
 							</div>
 					</div>
 					<div class="tab">